- Organizational Culture & Transformation

 80% of the world's workforce is not in front of a computer

 The digital revolution has transformed the way we learn, but has left out a silent majority: the operating teams.
-According to the International Labor Organization (ILO), more than 80% of the world's workers do not use a computer as part of their daily work.
-This figure reveals a disturbing reality: much of the training content is not designed for those who need it most.
+According to the International Labor Organization (ILO), over 80% of workers worldwide don’t use a computer as part of their daily work.
+This statistic highlights an unsettling reality: much of today’s training content isn’t designed for the people who need it most.

-Who are the invisible teams and why is training not reaching them?
+Who are the invisible teams, and why isn’t training reaching them?

 These are operators, technicians, plant personnel, delivery drivers and warehouse personnel, who often do not use a computer and therefore do not have access to traditional LMS portals.
-Training simply does not reach them.
-Ignoring them is not only an ethical mistake, but a strategic one.
+Training simply doesn’t reach them.
+Ignoring them isn’t just an ethical mistake, it’s a strategic one.

-60% of operational workers in Latin America do not have access to continuous training, perpetuating cycles of low performance, high turnover and accident rates.
+60% of frontline workers in Latin America don’t have access to ongoing training, perpetuating cycles of low performance, high turnover, and workplace accidents.

 Organizations that have made a commitment to include their invisible teams in their training strategies have seen clear results: reduced operational errors, improved productivity, lower turnover, and a stronger organizational culture.